CASE STUDY : Carytown Merchant Association, Carytown Sign

 Client Concept

-With help from the CMA we developed the concept that reflects the district’s retro charm while making a bold statement as a modern gateway.
+Working with the CMA we developed a concept that reflects the district’s art deco charm, while making a bold statement as a modern gateway.
 Our main goals were to:

-1) Creating a visual landmark that reflects Carytown’s vibrant, eclectic identity—an area known for its local shops, restaurants, and walkable, community-focused layout.
+1) Creating a visual landmark that reflects Carytown’s identity, an area known for its local shops, restaurants, and walkable, community-focused layout.

-2) Balancing modern fabrication techniques (like custom bent channel letters and engineered mounting systems) with vintage design elements like neon and hammered brass that anchor the sign to the neighborhoods historic roots.
+2) Utilize modern fabrication techniques, like custom bent channel letters and engineered mounting systems, with vintage design elements like neon tubing and hammered brass accents that anchor the sign to the neighborhood’s historic roots.

 Challenges